xyproto/orbiton/README.md

 fo() { find . -type f -wholename "*$1" -exec /usr/bin/o {} $2 \;; }
 ```

+Take care not to use too general terms.

 Example use:

 ```sh
 fo somefile.cpp 123
 ```

+## Pandoc

+About using pandoc to export from Markdown to PDF:

+* If the `PAPERSIZE` environment variable is set to ie. `a4` or `letter`, it will be respected when exporting from Markdown to PDF using pandoc, at the press of `ctrl-space`.
+* The `--pdf-engine=xelatex` and `--listings` flags are used, so `xelatex` and the `listings` package needs to be available.
+A standard installation of LaTeX and Pandoc should provide both.
+* `Export to PDF with pandoc` will only appear on the `ctrl-o` menu when editing a Markdown file and `pandoc` is found in the `$PATH`.

 ## Easter eggs

-Press `ctrl-space` **twice** to render Markdown files to PDF using `pandoc` (`ctrl-t` will save the text directly to PDF, without using `pandoc`).

-If the `PAPERSIZE` environment variable is set to ie. `a4` or `letter`, it will be respected when exporting from Markdown to PDF using pandoc, at the press of `ctrl-space`.

-The `--pdf-engine=xelatex` and `--listings` flags are used, so `xelatex` and the `listings` package needs to be available.
-A standard installation of LaTeX and Pandoc should provide both.

-Also try the Konami code in the `ctrl-o` menu for a silly little game.
+Try pressing the Konami code while in the `ctrl-o` menu to play a silly little game.

 ## Terminal settings